 Change sanitary pads regularly

 Change your sanitary pads at least every four hours as this reduces the likelihood of getting an infection in the area.
 You can buy maternity pads which are softer, longer and more absorbent.
-The good thing about maternity pads is that they’re a lot less likely to irritate stitches, as they don’t have the plastic coating that regular sanitary pads do.
+The good thing about maternity pads as well is that they’re a lot less likely to irritate stitches, as they don’t have the same plastic coating that regular sanitary pads do.

 Start pelvic floor exercises as soon as you feel able